Digital Human Library is a not-for-profit organization advancing K-12 education as Canada’s premier digital experiential learning library.

 Register and log in to browse our FREE catalogue of dHL Experts available for loan.
 Choose from hundreds of industry leaders, experts, and organizations in all K-12 curriculum subject areas.
 Connect by video conference and engage students in virtual programs, Q&A, career talks, and mentorships at a time that works for you and your students.

-Live Learning Canada* delivers hundreds of curriculum-based live streamed educational programs to support experiential learning for Canadian K-12 students.
-Our new calendar of events for the 2018-2019 academic year has launched thanks to input from our education and content partners.
+Live Learning Canada* delivers hundreds of interactive curriculum-based live streamed educational programs to support experiential learning for Canadian K-12 students.
+Our new calendar of events for the 2019-2020 academic year has launched thanks to input from our education and content partners.
 We are thrilled to have many of our existing providers return, and we are just as excited to announce that a number of new providers will be joining us.
-Registrations begin mid-August 2019
+Registration is now open!

 Browse the largest collection of FREE educational multi-media virtual tours on the web, including 360° panoramas, live cameras, videos, VR and more.
 Choose from hundreds of tours in all curriculum subject areas and explore new places around the world from your classroom.

 Our FREE Social Innovation Projects are designed to help teachers explore the theme of social innovation in the classroom.
 Our projects teach students the value of a learning network while supporting the development of global competencies/ transferrable skills, new digital literacies and leadership skills.